kungfusheep/ts-internal-module-workflow/README.md

 - The concept of a TypeScript library project! (see 'Usage' below)
 - `gulp-typescript`'s incremental builds
 - Generic watch/build tasks for all projects.
-- Project build-order. (- 'build all' not implemented in this commit)
+- Project build-order - `gulp all`.
 - `BrowserSync` set up and ready.
 - SourceMaps when not in release mode.
 - Minification in release mode using `UglifyJS`.